More to say

 As I write these words, not paying attention to the class I’m in – how many of my best columns have been written – my eyes are welling up with tears.
 Don’t worry – I’m a notorious public crier.

 I can’t go out with the same bang as Perón.
 While every word has been true, I can think of so much more to say to you.
-My crazy organizational scheme on the productivity app Trello is filled with dozens of ideas for stories that I won’t be the author of.
+My crazy organizational scheme on the productivity app Trello is filled with dozens of story ideas that I won’t be the one to communicate.

 The Miami Hurricane became my home after I floated around trying activities that didn’t quite fit.
 It became my full-time job and I poured as much love into my work at The Hurricane as people do into their relationships.
 Breaking up with TMH when our love is as passionate and fiery as ever is as hard as with any college sweetheart.